 - The Uniting Church in Australia Property Trust (NSW).

 See clause 28 Conveyancing (General) Regulation 2018.

 An owners corporation of a strata scheme may, by special resolution, execute a dealing creating or varying a positive covenant that burdens common property or the whole parcel.
 See section 34 Strata Schemes Development Act 2015.

-A community association may, by unanimous resolution, execute a dealing creating a positive covenant that burdens community property or the whole of the land in the community parcel.
-See section 35 Community Land Development Act 1989.
+A community association may, by special resolution, execute a dealing creating a positive covenant that burdens community property or the whole of the land in the community parcel.
+See section 30 Community Land Development Act 2021.